nurbujang/pands-problem-sheet/README.md

 *This is to demonstrate that I can research and code a process (If I really needed the square root, I would use one of the above methods).
 It was suggested that I look at the newton method at estimating square roots.*

-*This is a more difficult task than some of the others, but will be marked equally, so I will only do as much work on this as I feel comfortable.*

 $ python squareroot.py

 Please enter a positive number: 14.5